JohnByrneRepo/mddir/README.md

 To install: npm install mddir -g

 To generate markdown for current directory: mddir

-To generate for any absolute path: mddir /absolute/path

-To generate for a relative path: mddir ~/Documents/whatever
+To generate for any absolute path: mddir /absolute/path To generate for a relative path: mddir ~/Documents/whatever.

-The md file gets generated in your working directory instead of in the mddir project folder.
-Let me know what you think.
+The md file gets generated in your working directory.

 Currently ignores node_modules, and .git folders.